Undergraduate Course: Landscape Architecture Dissertation (ARCH10035)

 On completion of this course, the student will be able to:

-- Develop in depth, clarity and rigour a research topic and demonstrate its relevance to cultural, historical and/or philosophical themes in the discipline of landscape architecture.
+- Identify and develop a research topic with clarity and rigour and demonstrate its relevance to cultural, historical and /or philosophical themes in the discipline of landscape architecture.

-- Conduct a clear line of research enquiry by following with precision a refined research methodology and presenting relevant data organised selectively.
+- Conduct a clear line of research enquiry that demonstrates a high level of critical thinking, by following a refined research methodology and presenting relevant data in support of the argument(s).

-- Develop a structured and substantial, well-written, professionally-presented and well-referenced piece of academic writing through a high level of critical enquiry, which presents clear research objectives and original conclusions.
+- Produce a structured and substantial, well-written, professionally-presented and well-referenced piece of academic writing, which presents clear research objectives and conclusions.